-- the development of a new Road (public or private), park or open space - the development and opening of a new building, or the re-opening of a building, park or open space that has been significantly changed (for example, demolished and re-built) or whose use has been significantly changed - the change in ownership of a Road, park or public space (for example, a private laneway that has now been made public) - when a Road, park, or open space does not have a name and this creates confusion given its role - mail or service delivery problems, duplication issues and addressing problems - when a name is perceived, at a given point in time, to be offensive, demeaning, or harmful to the reputation of individuals, or to social, ethnic, religious or other groups - when there is significant community support in assigning or changing a name to a place, space or object.
+- the development of a new Road (public or private), park or open space - the development and opening of a new building, or the re-opening of a building, park or open space that has been significantly changed (for example, demolished and re-built) or whose use has been significantly changed - the change in ownership of a Road, park or public space (for example, a private laneway that has now been made public) - when a Road, park, or open space does not have a name and this creates confusion given its role - mail or service delivery problems, duplication issues and addressing problems - when a name is perceived, at a given point in time, to be offensive, demeaning, or harmful to the reputation of individuals, or to social, ethnic, religious or other groups.
+An assessment clarifying origins, community sentiment and support must be carried out in such circumstances. - when there is significant community support in assigning or changing a name to a place, space or object.

-When there is reason to change a name, consideration should also be given to the disruption and impact of the change on local residents and businesses, the expense in updating maps, wayfinding and associated changes, and a loss of part of the history and heritage of an area.
+When there is reason to change an existing name, consideration should also be given to the disruption and impact of the change on local residents and businesses, the expense in updating maps, wayfinding and associated changes, and a loss of part of the history and heritage of an area.